 The lobby was beautiful, and breakfast is served under this dome, but our departure time was too early to take advantage of this, so we opted for points as our platinum amenity.

 After the run, my wife and I wanted to have one last tapas meal before leaving Spain.
-Thanks to Damian’s suggestion, we went to a popular place just around the corner from the hotel.
-This was a fun place, full of locals, and reasonably priced.
+We went to a popular place just around the corner from the hotel.
+This was a fun spot, full of locals, and reasonably priced.
 I also enjoyed the classic beer bottle and stein collection all around the bar.

 The next morning, we had an early cab ride to catch our flight to Frankfurt where were connecting onward to Vienna, for another quick visit before flying home on Austrian Airlines.
 We got there pretty early, but there was a decent lounge available due to my Star Alliance Gold status and that we were flying in Business Class.
-We were flying on Lufthansa, which uses Terminal 2 at Madrid Barajas airport.
+Lufthansa uses Terminal 2 at Madrid Barajas airport.
 We were given access to Puerta de Alcala lounge, which was very close to our gate.

 Despite the park bench-like Recaro seats with a blocked middle, the business class service on Lufthansa was pretty nice.
 We flew from Madrid to Vienna via Frankfurt.
 It was a nice experience on Lufthansa A321s in business class.
 My next post will cover our short time in Vienna, and the Le Meridien where stayed.